baes358/links/README.md

 ## Reflection

-This project pushed me to let the **concept itself drive the organizing principle for the interface**.

-Instead of building a neutral viewer for the collection as I initially started out with, I eventually designed a system that behaves like the interfaces being collected within the channel that I worked with.
+This project defnitely pushed me to treat the interface as the organizing principle rather than a neutral container for content.
+By translating the logic of a video game inventory system into a responsive web experience, I created a structure that feels inspectable and state-driven instead of static, which is far from what an actual video game interface is like to a user.
+Working with live data from the Are.na API was difficult as it required careful consideration of different media types, conditional rendering, and various interaction states.
+However, it was rewarding to see these come to fruition.
+I designed the visual system, filtering logic, counters, and animations to reinforce the inventory metaphor rather than act as decorations.
+Ultimately, the project became a cohesive system where the concept and functionality support one another.